bastoo0/bastoo0-catch-changes/README.md

 - The base value of the SR is the distance, so I reduced that to nerf fullscreen jumps
 - Nerfing hyper-dashes to reduce the importance of the distance bonus
 - Giving a huge buff on short movements upon direction change
-- Nerfing edge dashes bonus because it's less necessary now
+- Nerfing edge dashes bonus because it's less necessary now and adding a clockrate factor mostly to nerf DoubleTime

 ## Performance Points